DenisGorbachev/fastask-docs/src/HowToThink.md

     * $name = unquote("$name" + "1") # or "2" if you think that definition 2 is better

 ## Definitions

+### Pain

+A bad feeling.

+This definition is intentionally vague, because most

 ### Easy task